PBegkas/TTS/README.md

 # TTS
-Text to speach project for course MYY803
+Text to speech project for course MYY803